Gain access to personalized product screening, the best pricing, rewards, and more!

 Specticle G Pre-Emergent Herbicide

-Specticle G Pre-Emergent Granular Herbicide is manufactured by Bayer and is a reliable, high-quality pre-emergent herbicide that contains the active ingredient Indaziflam and delivers residual control of annual grasses, annual sedges and annual broadleaf weeds in warm-season turfgrass, ornamentals and hardscapes.
+Specticle G Pre-Emergent Granular Herbicide, manufactured by Bayer, is a reliable, high-quality pre-emergent herbicide that contains the active ingredient Indaziflam and delivers residual control of annual grasses, annual sedges and annual broadleaf weeds in warm-season turfgrass, ornamentals and hardscapes.

-When applied on target areas, Specticle G can deliver up to 6 months of broad-spectrum control.
-For an easy-to-apply pre-emergent that provides effective results, Specticle G is highly recommended.
+When applied to target areas, Specticle G can deliver up to 6 months of broad-spectrum control.
+It is highly recommended for an easy-to-apply pre-emergent that provides effective results.

 Tools Needed